Do You Know?

 Prevention Measures

-Effective prevention of T. rubrum infection requires a multi-pronged approach, combining personal hygiene, environmental control, and scientific disinfection.
-1. Personal Protection
+Effective management of T. rubrum involves a combination of personal hygiene, environmental control, and consistent cleaning practices.

 · Keep skin dry: